-- c.
+- 2. In the LI-1 Light Industrial, registered primary caregivers are permitted, subject to the following standards: - a.
+Marijuana shall be cultivated and distributed as regulated by the MMMA by no greater than five registered primary caregivers per property. - b.
+All cultivation shall occur in a fully enclosed building meeting state requirements for a secure, locked facility and complying with the development standards of the Bruce Township Zoning Ordinance. - c.
 Registered primary caregiver operations shall not be located on a lot adjacent to another registered primary caregiver operation. - d.
 Alterations to site for the purposes of establishing registered primary caregiver operations shall be subject to site plan approval, as set forth in Section 161-6.1 of this ordinance.
 Floor plans shall clearly identify the separation between each growing operation, and the site plan shall include information showing how the facility will meet the state requirements for secure, locked facilities. - e.
 Each individual enclosed locked facility shall receive a certificate of occupancy before the presence of cannabis is allowed. - C. Standards for All Registered Primary Caregivers.
-The following requirements for a registered primary caregiver shall apply: - 8.
-The registered primary caregiver shall be required to obtain a license in accordance with Ordinance 161-3-21. - 9.
-The medical use of marijuana shall comply at all times and in all circumstances with the Michigan Medical Marijuana Act and the General Rules of the Michigan Department of Community Health, as they may be amended from time to time. - 10.
-A registered primary caregiver shall be located outside of a two thousand six hundred (2,600) foot radius from any school property (as measured from the property lines), including child care or day care facility, to ensure community compliance with Federal "Drug-Free School Zone" requirements. - 11.
-A registered primary caregiver shall be located outside of a two thousand six hundred (2,600) foot radius from any public or private park property, place of worship, or public library property (as measured from the property lines). - 12.
-The separation of plant resin from a marihuana plant by butane extraction or any other method that utilizes a substance with a flashpoint below 100 degrees Fahrenheit in any public place, a motor vehicle, inside a residential structure or an accessory building to a residential structure is prohibited. - 13.
-All medical marijuana shall be contained in an enclosed, locked facility inaccessible on all sides and equipped with locks or other security devices that permit access only by the registered primary caregiver or qualifying patient, and shall be subject to inspection and approval by the any law enforcement officer, or other individual designated by the township. - 14.
+The following requirements for a registered primary caregiver shall apply: - 1.
+The registered primary caregiver shall be required to obtain a license in accordance with Ordinance 161-3-21. - 2.
+The medical use of marijuana shall comply at all times and in all circumstances with the Michigan Medical Marijuana Act and the General Rules of the Michigan Department of Community Health, as they may be amended from time to time. - 3.
+A registered primary caregiver shall be located outside of a two thousand six hundred (2,600) foot radius from any school property (as measured from the property lines), including child care or day care facility, to ensure community compliance with Federal "Drug-Free School Zone" requirements. - 4.
+A registered primary caregiver shall be located outside of a two thousand six hundred (2,600) foot radius from any public or private park property, place of worship, or public library property (as measured from the property lines). - 5.
+The separation of plant resin from a marihuana plant by butane extraction or any other method that utilizes a substance with a flashpoint below 100 degrees Fahrenheit in any public place, a motor vehicle, inside a residential structure or an accessory building to a residential structure is prohibited. - 6.
+All medical marijuana shall be contained in an enclosed, locked facility inaccessible on all sides and equipped with locks or other security devices that permit access only by the registered primary caregiver or qualifying patient, and shall be subject to inspection and approval by the any law enforcement officer, or other individual designated by the township. - 7.
 There shall be no signage identifying the registered primary caregiver operation.
-This includes signage on vehicles. - 15.
-All necessary building, electrical, plumbing and mechanical permits and inspections shall be obtained for any portion of any structure in which electrical wiring, lighting and/or watering devices that support the cultivation, growing or harvesting of marijuana are located. - 16.
-There shall be no sales of any goods manufactured elsewhere in connection with registered primary caregiver operations. - 17.
-No equipment or process shall be used that creates noise, vibration, glare, fumes, odors, or electrical interference detectable to the normal senses of persons off the lot.
-In the case of electrical interference, no equipment or process shall be used which creates visual or audible interference with any radio or television receivers off the premises, or causes fluctuations in line voltage off the premises.
+This includes signage on vehicles.